Sartono: Early political career

 After completing his studies, Sartono returned to the Indies in 1925, and opened a law practice in the city of Bandung, together with his friends from Leiden (including Iskaq Tjokrohadisurjo, Budiarto Martoatmodjo, and Soenario).
 The young advocates were successful in handling the legal actions of Dutch authorities.
 One notable case they handled was the trial of a man named Jasin, who was a train conductor from Tasikmalaya.
 Jasin was accused of being part of the failed 1926 communist revolt.
 As a result of Sartono's defense, Jasin's punishment was lightened, but he was still found guilty, and exiled to the Boven-Digoel concentration camp, in West New Guinea.
 Sartono later participated in the founding of the Indonesian National Party (PNI) at Bandung on 4 July 1927.
 Following the 1929 PNI congress in Yogyakarta, he was appointed as treasurer of the party.
 He also became the legal adviser during the second Indonesian youth congress in 1928 – which resulted in the Youth Pledge.

 In 1930, the Dutch colonial government arrested four of the PNI's leaders, and later sentenced them to prison time.
 Sartono was not arrested, and instead he became one of Sukarno's defense lawyers during Sukarno's trials in Bandung.
 In 1931, Sartono founded the Partindo party, after the disbanding of the PNI.
 During his leadership of Partindo, he created a department for labor unions, which Sartono directly managed.
 Despite this, Sartono argued that labor unions should not engage in politics.
 Sartono led Partindo until 1933, when the released Sukarno was elected the party chief and Sartono became his deputy.
 Around the same period, the Swadeshi movement in Colonial India began capturing the attention of the many politically active Indonesians.
 This included Sartono, who became an advocate for the movement, and also chaired a commission on the movement within Partindo.

 After Sukarno's election as leader, however, Sukarno's view that labor unions should be associated with political parties became dominant – and in 1933, the party's official position became that labor unions must be based on political parties.
 Partindo was again disbanded in 1937, and Sartono further took part in the founding of another party, Gerindo, where he was deputy chief under Amir Syarifuddin.
+He also remained a lawyer, successfully defending another nationalist Kasman Singodimedjo in a 1940 case.
 Following the successful Japanese invasion of Indonesia, Sartono briefly left politics and handled rubber plantations in the Bogor region.
 He was also head of the organizational section of the Japan-founded labor organization Putera and a member of the Javanese Central Advisory Council, also set up the occupation government.
 In 1945, he was appointed as a member of the Investigating Committee for Preparatory Work for Independence.
 For some time, he was also the adviser to the Japanese Department of Internal Affairs between December 1944 until June 1945.